22 Free Road Trip Games for Couples

 The first person names the item.

-The next person has two options: they can either take that item and replace it with something else.
+The next person has two options: take and replace that item with something else.

 The game continues in that fashion until someone gets stuck trying to think of what item to pack next.